hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 ### 4.3.
 Rainy day dilemma*<a id="sec-4-3" name="sec-4-3"></a>

-We can apply our collision cylinder technology to solve an age-old problem: should you walk or run in the rain?
+We can apply our collision cylinder technology to solve an age-old
+problem: should you walk or run in the rain?
+(In a city like Vancouver, this is a question of practical import.)
 We will present a simple and original argument which models people as spheres; see Exercise 16 for the conventional approach which models people as boxes.